cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

     A pop-up with a fixed position on a page (Left, Right, or Center).

     .. fancybox:: img/MailChimp_Advanced_012.png
-        :alt: settings of the MailChimp Advanced add-on
+        :alt: settings of the MailChimp Light add-on

     To create it: